Clubhouse With No Mayo And No Bones.

 Hmmm.

 The walls along with the many vintage hockey pictures had a greasy yellowish hue, most likely from years of improper ventilation and a lack of regular cleaning.
-The old linoleum tiled floor was dingy and was also in need of replacing and there were many quick fix duct tape repairs to some of the tiles that had come loose over the years.
+The old linoleum tiled floor was dingy and was also in need of replacing.
+I noticed that there were many quick fix duct tape repairs to some of the tiles that had come loose over the years.
 The floor looked like it hadn’t seen a mop in months.

 Nothing looked like it had ever been replaced in the restaurant.
 All the booths along with the lunch counter and red stools were from the old original Loop Lunch Restaurant that had opened back in the early fifties.
 Back then the Bloor Street streetcar ended at Jane Street and there was a streetcar loop on the south side of Bloor just across the street from where I was sitting on that morning.
 After a couple of decades, the streetcar loop was demolished and the brand new subway would begin running under the Bloor and Jane in 1968.

 After eating my breakfast and having my second free refill of coffee, I was content and happy.
-I thanked Johnny and paid him the five bucks for my five star breakfast before I left to start my day.
+I thanked Johnny and paid him the five bucks for my five star breakfast before I left to make my first delivery.

 “We’ll see you again.”
 Johnny said.